coder/docs/guides/troubleshooting/inotify-watch-limits.md

 [code-server]: https://github.com/cdr/code-server

-This article will show you how to diagnose and troubleshoot this error, which relates to an elevated number of inotify watchers in use.
+This article will show you how to diagnose and troubleshoot this error, which relates to a high number of inotify watchers in use.

 ## Background